Getting The Right Private Patient Transport Service provider

 This is an important question to ask from the very beginning, and mainly when the destination is a hospital.
 Incidents can occur during any drive with a vulnerable client, and being prepared for the possibility is vital from a patient transport provider.
 The aim is always to help the patient to arrive at their destination in the best state possible, meaning medical attention may be required during the drive.

-Ideally, patient transport vehicles should be equipped with a defibrillator, oxygen and basic first aid kits as a standard.
+Ideally, patient transport vehicles should be equipped with oxygen, observation kits and basic first aid kits as a standard.
 The patient transport team should also be trained and confident with how to use every piece of equipment when the need arises.
 Safety of the occupant is always a top priority before comfort, so storing the correct first aid and medical equipment is a top priority.

 There are several different reasons that a patient transport service may be required.
 The best approach will be to try and find a transport service that caters for specific patient needs!
 If the patient struggles with mobility, a transport service that advertises themselves as extremely accessible and wheelchair-friendly will suit their needs best.